Samuel Instone

-Sir Samuel Instone (16 August 1878 – 9 November 1937) was a British shipping and aviation entrepreneur and the founder of the Instone Air Line.
+Sir Samuel Instone (16 August 1878 – 9 November 1937) was a British shipping and aviation entrepreneur.
+As founder founder of the Instone Air Line, he was among the leaders of the nascent air transport business.

 Personal history

 Instone was born in Gravesend, Kent, the eldest of three brothers born to Adolphe Instone and Maria Jacob.
-His father was born Adolphe Einstein in Fellheim, Bavaria, Germany.
+The family was Jewish, with Adolphe's surname at birth in Fellheim, Bavaria, Germany being Einstein.
+The family name was later anglicized to Instone.

 He was educated at Tunbridge Wells and in the French port city of Boulogne-sur-Mer, where he began his business career at age 15.

 He came to Cardiff in Wales in 1908 to work for a shipping company as a manager.
 With his brother, Theodore Instone, he went into business as a coal factor in 1908, and in 1914 bought the ship, Collivaud from Morels.
 After World War I, the brothers owned ten vessels shipping coal from the South Wales valleys.
 It was during this period that Samuel diversified into coal mining with the acquisition of the Bedwas colliery.
 In 1919 Instone Air Line was set up by Samuel along with another brother Alfred, and started an air route from Cardiff to Paris.
 Due to the depression of the 1920s Samuel saw his shipping interests wane, and by 1925 the last of his ships were sold.

 Instone was constantly at the front of commercial and technological trends within the aviation business.
 On 19 August 1920, Sir Samuel Instone had a telephone conversation from his home in London to a passenger on a flight destined for Paris.
 This call to a Vickers aeroplane is thought to be the first telephone call to an inflight aircraft.
 He also introduced uniforms for his flight crews, the first non-military air service to do so.
 In 1921 Samuel was knighted, and represented the Chamber of Shipping at Air Conferences in England and the International Chamber of Commerce at the League of Nations, Geneva.

 He was also a Freeman of the City of London and Commander of the Belgian Order of Leopold.